 We may also:

-Call recordings and CCTV recordings will be held in accordance with our Information Security and Data Protection Policy before being erased.
+*Call recordings and CCTV recordings will be held in accordance with our Data Governance Policy before being erased.

 This list is not exhaustive, as we hold records of most contact we have with you, or about you, and we process this information so we can deliver services to you.